chaposcripts/lubu/README.md

 <div style="text-align:center"><img src="https://www.blast.hk/attachments/259340/" /></div>

 # LuBu
-**LuBu** is a simle lua bundler which allows you to combine many lua scripts into one.
+**LuBu** is a simle lua bundler which allows you to compress .lua and .dll modules into one.

 ## Examples
 See [`example-project`](https://github.com/chaposcripts/lubu/tree/main/example-project) folder